Unidata/siphon/docs/index.rst

 * The source code is available on GitHub_
 * Bug reports and feature requests should be directed to the `GitHub issue tracker`__
+* If you use Siphon in a publication, please see :ref:`Citing_Siphon`.

 .. _python-users: https://www.unidata.ucar.edu/support/#mailinglists
 .. _GitHub: https://github.com/Unidata/siphon